edrandall-dev/neo4j-tf-module/README.md

 A terraform module for the installation of an environment on which to run neo4j

 ## usage

+The module can be used by creating a parent module, as follows:

 ~~~
 module "neo4j-environment" {
   source             = "../neo4j-tf-module"